 TTR.
 Differently from TTR (Test-The-REST), our approach for testing RESTful services is not based on XML.
-Our client for REST (presented in Section 4.6) is built upon the tool TestAssured7.
+Our client for REST (presented in Section ??) is built upon the tool TestAssured14.
+As a result, the tests can be written using Java.